Carmelite Monastery of Buda

-The monastery was built in 1736 by the Carmelite order on the former site of a mosque that was destroyed in 1686 during the siege that liberated Buda from Ottoman occupation.
-The order received the real estate in 1693 and completed the new monastery and church by 1736, but it was consecrated only in 1763.
+The Carmelite Order built the monastery on a parcel that had been occupied by a mosque during the Ottoman occupation of Hungary.
+The Order received the land in 1693 after the 1686 liberation of Buda, completed the monastery in 1736, and consecrated it in 1763.
+In the 1780s, Joseph II's Klostersturm forced the Carmelites to disband, and in 1786, an imperial decree converted the monastery into the Castle Theatre (Várszínház) "for the delectation of high-ranking court officials."
+Notable performances during the imperial era included Ludwig van Beethoven and the premiere of Bánk bán.

-Two decades later, Emperor Joseph II disbanded the order and converted the property into a theater by imperial order in 1786, "for the delectation of high-ranking court officials".
-Some notable performances included Beethoven and the premiere of Bánk Bán.
+Heavily damaged during World War II, the theatre was renovated by the state communist government in 1971 to serve as the seat of the People's Theatre and, after 1982, the National Theatre.
+In 2001, the National Dance Theatre became the building's primary tenant.
+The Hungarian government appropriated the Carmelite Monastery in 2014 and began further renovations in 2016 to prepare it for use as the prime minister's office.
+The prime ministry moved into the building in 2019.

 History

 In the Middle Ages, the area was occupied by a Franciscan church devoted to St. John, built between 1269 and 1270.
 The building was converted to a mosque during the Turkish occupation, and was destroyed in the 1686 siege of Buda.
 The plot was given to the Carmelites in 1693.
 Laying the foundation stone in 1725, their church was built by 1736, but only consecrated in 1763.

 Joseph II dissolved the order in 1784, and on his trip to Buda in 1786, he personally arranged to convert the church to a theatre, to entertain government officers of Buda.
 The plans were made by Wolfgang von Kempelen.
 A part of the crypt under the sanctuary was rebuilt as a trap room, and cells functioned as changing rooms.
 The high altar became the stage.
 With a three-story auditorium, and a capacity of 1200 seats, the premiere was held on 17 October 1787, from which on the theatre was home to mainly German productions for the next few decades.
 The first ever play in the Hungarian language was premiered on its stage, on 25 October 1790, by the company of László Kelemen.
 On 7 May 1800 Beethoven gave a concert here.
 The building was renovated in 1815.